xaeden-espi/PRIMM-1-1-11/README.md

     > your answer

 ## Make
-1. Add more lines of code to perform other math operations with the numbers you entered.
+1. Add more lines of code to perform other math operations with the numbers you entered and print out the results.
 Try the following operators.
     - `-`
     - `*`
     - `**`